jacklxc/ParagraphJointModel/README.md

 python SentVecAbstractRetriaval.py --claim_file /path/to/claims.jsonl --corpus_file /path/to/corpus.jsonl --k_retrieval 30 --claim_retrieved_file /output/path/of/retrieval_file.jsonl --scifact_abstract_retrieval_file /output/path/of/retrieval_file_scifact_format.jsonl
 ```

+### Training of the ParagraphJoint Model (Optional for Result Reproduction Purpose)
+#### FEVER Pre-training
+You need to retrieve some negative samples for FEVER pre-training.
+We used the trieval code from [here](https://github.com/sheffieldnlp/fever-naacl-2018).
+Empirically, only retrieving 5 negative examples for each claim is enough, while retrieving more may be way too time-consuming.
+You need to convert the format of the output of the retrieval code to the input of SciFact.

+Run `FEVER_joint_paragraph_dynamic.py` to pre-train the model on FEVER.
+Use `--checkpoint` to specify the checkpoint path.
+Run `scifact_joint_paragraph_dynamic.py` to fine-tune on SciFact dataset.
+Use `--pre_trained_model` to load the pre-trained model.
+Please check the other options in the source file.

 ### Joint Prediction of Rationale Selection and Stance Prediciton
 ```
 python scifact_joint_paragraph_dynamic_prediction.py --corpus_file /path/to/corpus.jsonl --test_file /path/to/retrieval_file.jsonl --dataset /path/to/scifact/claims_test.jsonl --batch_size 25 --k 30 --prediction /path/to/output.jsonl --evaluate --checkpoint /path/to/checkpoint